25+

 About Us

 He has been licensed to practice law in California since 1998 and in Nevada since 1999.
-He is also admitted to practice before the District Court of Nevada, Central District of California, the Ninth Circuit and the United States of Supreme Court..
-He is a member of the American Immigration Lawyers Association.
+He is admitted to practice before the District Court of Nevada, Central District of California, the Ninth Circuit, and the Supreme Court of the United States.
+Additionally, he is a member of the American Immigration Lawyers Association.
+Mr. Walters has successfully argued before the immigration courts, the board of immigration appeals, the Nevada state courts, and the Ninth Circuit Court of Appeals.

-He formely taught immigration in the Hispanic Citizens’ Academy for the Las Vegas Metropolitan Police Department.
+He formerly taught immigration at the Hispanic Citizens’ Academy for the Las Vegas Metropolitan Police Department.

 Mr. Walters graduated from Loyola Law School in Los Angeles, CA in 1998.
 During law school, he was a member of the St. Thomas More Law Honor Society and the Loyola of Los Angeles International and Comparative Law Journal.

 • Who we are